Ethorbit/SteamDeck-SteamOS-Guides/Installing-Any-Software/README.md

 ## Booting the container
 Just type your command's alias set in .bashrc: `archlinux`

 You should see the systemd boot sequence in the terminal as if we were booting a real Linux OS.
+Now you can update it and install packages as if it were your real OS.

+### Testing desktop applications

+Install and run xeyes:
+`sudo pacman -S xorg-xeyes`
+`xeyes`

+You should see the graphical window pop up on your SteamOS desktop as if you started it from SteamOS.
+Pretty cool, huh?

-## Setting up Docker
+### Setting up Docker (Optional)

 Yo dawg, I heard you like containers.
-My life wouldn't be complete without Docker, so as a bonus I'm going to show how to get it working

 Inside of your .nspawn file:
 * under [Exec] add: `SystemCallFilter=add_key keyctl bpf`
 * under [Files] add: `Bind=/dev/fuse`

+If you made the user directory mounts read-only, you'll need to first add the docker group on the host or the service will fail:
+* `sudo groupadd -r docker`
+* `sudo usermod -aG docker deck`
+* `sudo systemctl restart sddm`

 Inside the container, install docker:
 * `sudo pacman -S docker`
 * `sudo systemctl enable docker --now`

-If you made the user directory mounts read-only, you'll need to also add the docker group on the host or the service will fail:
-* `sudo groupadd -r docker`
-* `sudo usermod -aG docker deck`
-* `sudo systemctl restart sddm`

-Restart container and you should have a functioning docker inside, add deck to the docker group and you should be able to use it without root.
+Restart container and you should have a functioning docker inside, if your user is a part of the docker group, you should be able to use docker without root.
 If it doesn't work, try checking `sudo journalctl -xeu docker` and `sudo dmesg` as it's likely due to a missing kernel parameter.

 `docker run -it --rm --name alpine alpine:latest /bin/sh`